TheRealDeomax/rgardler.github.io/README.md

 # Testing with Docker

-There is a Dockerfile icluded that makes it easy to test that there are no syntax errors in the site that will prevent it from being built.
+There is a Dockerfile included that makes it easy to test that there are no syntax errors in the site that will prevent it from being built.
 Simply run: